• COLOR INFORMATION

 excluded) as a result, few people know RED, FAWN, LILAC,

-GOLD, BLUE , CREAM and TRICOLOR even exist among
+CREAM, BLUE and even TRICOLOR exist among pet

-pet Bostons.
-Reds and chocolates are the most common
+Bostons.
+Reds and chocolates are the most common among

-among the non-traditional colors, blues are hard to find,
+the non-traditional colors, blues are hard to find, cream is

-cream is quite "exotic" with few in existence, and there has
+quite "exotic" with few in existence, and there has been only

 • Puzzled by the dazzling array of colors?
 For better